maciejszaman/enavti/README.md

 - [x] get rid of chakraui
 - [x] animate all UI

 - [ ] clean up the server logic

-- [ ] better "Shuffling players" UI
+- [x] better "Shuffling players" UI

 - [ ] the gameplay loop

   - [x] lobby
   - [x] round one
+    - [ ] 3 seconds to answer each question
+    - [ ] summary to show who goes to the second round
   - [ ] round two
   - [ ] final round
   - [ ] post-game summary